EhyMaik97/FlippingReporter/README.md

 ### View Statistics

-Access the statistics page to view various analytics, such as:
+Go to http://127.0.0.1:8000/statistic/ and access to the statistics page to view various analytics, such as:
 - Percentage distribution of purchase channels and categories.
 - Percentage distribution of sale channels.
 - Total purchase costs, sale revenues, and profits.